Higher-order generalizations of stability and arithmetic regularity: Companion results to Section

-In this section we prove Lemma \ref{lem:twotameunion}, which shows that a disjunction of sets with no $2$-$\HOP_2$ has no $k$-$\HOP_2$ for some $k$ depending only on the number of disjuncts.
-We will in fact prove this for general ternary relation symbols, not only those arising as ternary sum graphs.
+In this section we prove Proposition \ref{prop:twotameunion}, which shows that a union of sets with no $2$-$\HOP_2$ has no $k$-$\HOP_2$ for some $k$ depending only on the number of sets in the union.
+We will in fact prove this for general ternary relation symbols, not only those arising as ternary sum-graphs.